RafilxTenfen/bootnode-registrar/README.md

 ## Usage

-- You can set multiple dns record to resolve separating it with ','
+- You can set multiple dns record to resolve separating it with ',', or using ip addresses

 ```
 $ git clone git@github.com:jpoon/bootnode-registrar.git